 - 1. Install the engine bracket with weld nuts to the front of the engine using the through bolt and nut.
 Finger tighten only at this point.
 Install the rear engine bracket with threaded studs to the rear of the engine and install the through bolt and nut.
 Finger tighten only.
 Install both through bolts from the magneto side of the engine. - 2.
 Using a suitable lifting sling and engine hoist, slowly lower the engine into the vehicle engaging the threaded studs of the rear engine mount bracket into the frame.
 Align the weld nuts on the front engine bracket to the mounting holes found in the frame. - 3.
-Tighten the engine bracket, lock nuts, and cap screws to 25 ft-lb each.
+Tighten the engine bracket, lock nuts, and cap screws to 25 ft-lb (34 N-m) each.

-4. While holding the through bolts with a suitable sized socket and breaker bar, tighten the lock nuts to 43.5 ft-lb.
+4. While holding the through bolts with a suitable sized socket and breaker bar, tighten the lock nuts to 43.5 ft-lb (59 N-m).

 5. Align the match marks made on the front and rear drive flange assemblies.
-Install the eight cap screws and tighten to 20 ft-lb.
+Install the eight cap screws and tighten to 20 ft-lb (27.2 N-m).